 Of his work, Marie Howe writes, “Kevin Prufer has courage and compassion.
 And he places words so beautiful and accurate and terrifying along a line you can’t help but read to the end….”

 Prufer has received fellowships from the National Endowment for the Arts and the Lannan Foundation.
-The editor-at-large of Pleiades: A Journal of New Writing, he teaches at the University of Houston and in the low-residency MFA at Leslie University.
+He is a professor in the creative writing program at the University of Houston, and cocurator of The Unsung Masters Series, a book series that brings work by long-forgotten writers to new readers.
 He lives in Houston, Texas.

 How He Loved Them (Four Way Books, 2018)

 In a Beautiful Country (Four Way Books, 2011)

 Fallen from a Chariot (Carnegie Mellon University Press, 2005)

 The Finger Bone (Carnegie Mellon University Press, 2002)

 Strange Wood (Louisiana State University Press, 1998)